Cloud Resource Tagging with Morpheus¶

 Custom Instance Types and Tagging¶

 Manually tagging resources as described in the previous section will work in some cases but many administrators will likely need to pre-seed the provisioning wizards with tagging prompts or build dropdown lists for tag values.
-This is accomplished in Morpheus through the use of custom Instance Types, Option Types, and Option Lists.
+This is accomplished in Morpheus through the use of custom Instance Types, Inputs, and Option Lists.

 To get started, first create an Option List to hold dropdown or typeahead sets of available key values if needed based on organizational tagging policy.
 If the tag value field should be manually entered at provision time or if the value field is to be left blank, this step can be skipped.
-Option Lists are created and stored in the Morpheus Library (Provisioning > Library).
+Option Lists are created and stored in the Morpheus Library (Library).
 They can be populated manually by entering CSV or JSON datasets as shown in the example below.
 They can also be dynamically populated through Morpheus API or REST calls.

-It’s important to note the value entered for the FIELD NAME on the new option type will be set as the tag key.
+It’s important to note the value entered for the FIELD NAME on the new Input will be set as the tag key.
 The EXPORT AS TAG box should also be marked.
 By default, the TYPE value is Text.
 This is appropriate when the user should be prompted with a free text field at provision time to enter a tag value.
-To tie this Option Type to the Option List that was just created (if needed), change the TYPE value to Select List or Typeahead.
+To tie this Input to the Option List that was just created (if needed), change the TYPE value to Select List or Typeahead.
 Typeahead works best for very long lists while Select List is often a better user experience for lists of a more manageable size.
 Set the Option List we created in the previous step in the OPTION LIST value (if needed).

 Going forward, each time the chosen Instance Type or Layout is provisioned, the user will be prompted to enter relevant tag selections.
 We can even require the user input these values or govern their inputs through tagging policies which will be discussed in the next section.